ENG4456 – Edith Wharton: Text and Context

 Seminar, two hours per week for ten weeks, 20 hours in total.

-Regular attendance and active participation is required, e.g. in the form of one or more oral presentations.
+- Active participation is required, e.g. in the form of one or more oral presentations.

 At various points during the semester there are reading weeks without teaching to be used for individual study and work on assignments.